yojoots/libbitcoin-system-wiki/BIP38-Privacy-Security-and-Security.md

 * `confirmation code`
 * `encrypted private key`

-It also makes use of existing Bitcoin artifacts:
+It also makes use of existing standard artifacts:

 * `private key`
 * `public key`